 3 Credits Part of the Superior Connections Program, this course introduces students to the natural history, conservation, and restoration of the region's natural resources.
-Students begin by studying the general natural history of

-Corequisites: ENG 126, GSC 112, IDS 120, and NAS 160.
+Students begin by studying the general natural history of the Lake Superior region, and then focus on regional conservation biology issues.
+The course concludes with an examination of restoration from ecological, economic, and philosophical perspectives.
+Course fee Corequisites: ENG 126, GSC 112, IDS 120, and NAS 160.